Kearyn Baccus and Samir Nurkovic join Kaizer Chiefs | Goal.com

-Kaizer Chiefs sign Melbourne City midfielder Keryan Baccus and KFC Komarno striker Samir Nurkovic
+Kaizer Chiefs sign Melbourne City midfielder Kearyn Baccus and KFC Komarno striker Samir Nurkovic

 Kaizer Chiefs have beefed up their squad with the signing of Serbian striker Samir Nurkovic.